kubeovn/kube-ovn/docs/subnet.md

   name: ovn-subnet
 ```

-This yaml will create a logical switch called ovn-subnet in OVN, cidr is 10.17.0.0/16,gateway is 10.17.0.1 and ip between 10.17.0.0 and 10.17.0.10 will not be allocated to pod.
+This YAML will create a Logical Switch named `ovn-subnet` in OVN, with CIDR 10.17.0.0/16, and Gateway 10.17.0.1.
+The IP addresses between 10.17.0.0 and 10.17.0.10 will not be allocated to the Pods.

-**NOTE**: Now we only support creating subnet by creating a new namespace.
-Modify annotation after namespace creation will not trigger subnet creation in OVN.
-Subnet dynamical configuration will be a future feature.
+**NOTE**: In the current version, we only support creating a Subnet while creating a new Namespace.
+Modifying annotations after Namespace creation will not trigger Subnet creation/update in OVN.
+Dynamic Subnet configuration is planned for a future release.

-To share a subnet among namespaces, create namespace with `ovn.kubernetes.io/logical_switch` point to an exist logical switch.
-Such as:
+To share a Subnet across multiple Namespaces, point the annotation `ovn.kubernetes.io/logical_switch` to an existing Logical Switch when creating the Namespace.
+For example:

 ```bash
 apiVersion: v1